Entanglement Entropy of Free Fermions in Timelike Slices: Fermion Operator Orthonormalization

 where $\phi_{l,\br_j}$ is the $l$-th ($1\le l\le L$) single-particle eigenstate wave function (normalized) of the full system, $a_l$ is the $l$-th single-particle eigenstate annihilation operator, and $\varepsilon_l$ are the energy of the $l$-th single-particle eigenstate.
 In the case that the lattice model has one fermion mode per site and has the translation symmetry (which is the case we study in this paper), the eigenfunctions are simply plane waves:

 where $\mathbf{k}_l$ is the quasi-momentum of the $l$-th single-particle eigenstate.
 Define the $K\times L$ matrix $\phi^A$ as

 The anticommutator matrix in slice $A$ is then:

 The $\{c_{\br_j}(t_j)\}$ operators no longer serve as an orthonormal fermion operator basis because $B_{m n}$ is not the identity matrix.
-To find an orthonormal fermion operator basis, we notice that $B$ is Hermitian and positive semi-definite. \textit{Assuming $B$ is full rank} (if not full rank, one can work with the full rank part of $B$), there exists $K \times K$ matrix $M$ such that
+To find an orthonormal fermion operator basis, we notice that $B$ is Hermitian and positive semi-definite. \textit{Assuming $B$ is full rank} (if not full rank, one can work with the full rank part of $B$, see the section ``Definition of $\delta$ cutoff''), there exists $K \times K$ matrix $M$ such that